Battle of Stalingrad: Fighting in the industrial district

+In the north of Stalingrad, by early November, the 16th Panzer Division referred to the Rynok-Spartanovka region as "little Verdun" because "there was hardly a square meter that had not been churned up by bombs and shells."

 Air attacks

 From 5 to 12 September, Luftflotte 4 conducted 7,507 sorties (938 per day).
 From 16 to 25 September, it carried out 9,746 missions (975 per day).
 Determined to crush Soviet resistance, Luftflotte 4's Stukawaffe flew 900 individual sorties against Soviet positions at the Stalingrad Tractor Factory on 5 October.
 Several Soviet regiments were wiped out; the entire staff of the Soviet 339th Infantry Regiment was killed the following morning during an air raid.

 The Luftwaffe retained air superiority into November, and Soviet daytime aerial resistance was nonexistent.
 However, the combination of constant air support operations on the German side and the Soviet surrender of the daytime skies began to affect the strategic balance in the air.
 From 28 June to 20 September, Luftflotte 4's original strength of 1,600 aircraft, of which 1,155 were operational, fell to 950, of which only 550 were operational.
 The fleet's total strength decreased by 40 percent.
 Daily sorties decreased from 1,343 per day to 975 per day.
 Soviet offensives in the central and northern portions of the Eastern Front tied down Luftwaffe reserves and newly built aircraft, reducing Luftflotte 4's percentage of Eastern Front aircraft from 60 percent on 28 June to 38 percent by 20 September.
 The Kampfwaffe (bomber force) was the hardest hit, having only 232 out of an original force of 480 left.
-The VVS remained qualitatively inferior, but by the time of the Soviet counter-offensive, the VVS had reached numerical superiority.